baizman-design/baizman-design-mu/README.md

 ```
 [autologin]
+email[] = user1@domain.com
-email = user@domain.com
+email[] = user2@domain.com
 ```

-You may also visit https://domain.test/?auto=user@domain.com, where "user@domain.com" is an email address that corresponds to an account.
+You may also visit https://domain.test/?auto=user1@domain.com, where "user1@domain.com" is an email address that corresponds to an account.